Christian views on suicide: Rates of suicide among Christians

-Suicide Loss Awareness and Support
+Suicide loss awareness and support

 With the growing rate of suicides worldwide, a number of Christian faith-based efforts have begun to address the needs of those in the church who have lost a loved one to suicide.
 Rick Warren, after the suicide of his son Matthew in 2013 following a lifelong struggle with mental illness, has become a prominent advocate for removing the stigma around suicide within the church and broader society.
-Kayla Stoecklein, after the death of her husband Andrew, at the time pastor of Inland Hills Church (now Verve City Church) to suicide, wrote Fear Gone Wild, receiving international acclaim for the memoir of her husband's stuggle.
+Kayla Stoecklein, after the death of her husband Andrew, at the time pastor of Inland Hills Church (now Verve City Church) to suicide, wrote Fear Gone Wild, receiving international acclaim for the memoir of her husband's struggle.
 Terry A. Osborn, American academic, has also co-authored a book with his wife, for use in Christian faith-based support groups through the Christian Association for Survivors of Suicide Loss.